CS480UIC/dbs-resource_management/documentation/glossary.md

 __Data type__ : SMALLINT

 __Description__: 'full_capacity' indicates the overall capacity of the resource.
-It is indicated in numbers and is a NOT NULL attribute.
-It is a REQUIRED attribute.
+It is indicated in numbers and is a __NOT NULL attribute.
+It is a REQUIRED attribute__.

 __Attribute Type__: __available_capacity__